 Go to a concert at Tanglewood

 Tanglewood is a summer music venue in Lenox, MA.
 It is the summer home of the Boston Symphony Orchestra, as well as hosting many contemporary acts in their venues, including open air concerts that can be attended from the lawn.
-James Taylor is a frequent performer at Tanglewood.
+James Taylor is a frequent performer at Tanglewood; this is definitely one of the top summer activities in Massachusetts!

 Go whale watching

-From April through October, it’s whale watching season of the MA coast.
+One of the best things about Massachusetts is that from April through October, it’s whale watching season on the MA coast.
 Hop aboard a whale watching tour to go and catch a glimpse of these majestic creatures.

 Catch amazing theatre at Shakespeare & Company

-This professional theatre company in the Berkshires presents stellar performances in a lovely setting.
+This professional theatre company in the Berkshires presents stellar performances in a lovely setting; this is definitely one of those Mass things to do that is very New England!

 Party in Provincetown

 Provincetown, also known as P-Town, has a rich history and a modern vibe.
 Today, it’s known for its vibrant community that is extremely LGBTQ+ welcoming.
-The calendar is stocked with constant activities and events.
+The calendar is stocked with constant activities and events, and there are lots of great restaurants and places to stay to choose from, too!

 Discover Revolutionary History in Concord, Lexington, and beyond

+Looking for history-heavy attractions in Massachusetts?
+Head to Concord.
 The first rumblings, protests, and finally the battles of the Revolutionary War were all fought in Massachusetts.
-You can delve deep into history in this state, and especially in the Concord and Lexington areas.
+You can delve deep into history of MA, and especially in the Concord and Lexington areas.
 Don’t miss Minute Man National Historical Park, where the opening battle of the Revolution is brought to life.

 Pick apples in September

-In the early autumn, the apple orchards are filled with ripe fruit ready to be picked!
+One of the best things to do in Massachusetts in September, the apple orchards are filled with ripe fruit ready to be picked!
 Heading with your family to a local farm or orchard is an autumn tradition.
-Definitely something to add to your itinerary when traveling to MA.
+Definitely something to add to your MA travel itinerary, especially if you’re looking for family fun Massachusetts style!

 Step back in time at Plimoth Plantation